Court vacates interim forfeiture order on accounts without BVN

 The court further revoked an aspect of the order which had directed an interim forfeiture of the proceeds in all the accounts without BVN pending the determination of the substantive suit.

-The orders were modified on a day all the 19 commecial banks challenged jurisdiction of the high court to entertain the suit markedFHC/ABJ/CS/911/16, which has FG and the AGF as the applicants.
+The orders were modified on a day all the 19 commercial banks challenged jurisdiction of the high court to entertain the suit marked/ABJ/CS/911/16, which has FG and the AGF as the applicants.

 Whereas FG was represented in the proceeding by Mr. Joseph Tobi, the 19 commercial banks were represented by Mr. Adeniyi Adegbonmire, SAN.